chughtapan/praga_core/docs/integrations/OUTLOOK_OAUTH_SETUP.md

 - Try the authentication flow again

 **"AADSTS50011: The redirect URI specified in the request does not match":**
-- Verify the redirect URI in your app registration matches exactly: `http://localhost:8080`
+- Verify the redirect URI in your app registration is: `http://localhost`
 - Check for trailing slashes or case sensitivity

 **"invalid_client" error:**
-- Verify your client ID and secret are correct
+- Verify your client ID is correct
-- Ensure the client secret hasn't expired
+- Ensure you're using the correct Application (client) ID from Azure Portal

 **"insufficient_scope" error:**
 - Ensure all required permissions are granted